codewars/docs/content/languages/python/authoring/index.md

 ## Tasks and Requirements

-Some language constructs and features available in Python do not translate well into other languages, and should be avoided if possible:
+Some concepts don't always translate well to or from Python.
+Because of this, some constructs should be avoided and some translations just shouldn't be done.
-- Abuse of dynamic typing, e.g. mixed return types (_"Return the result, or the string 'Error' if no result can be found."_).
+- Avoid returning different data types depending on the situation (_"Return the result, or the string 'Error' if no result can be found..."_).
+Python is dynamically typed which is not be the case for some other languages.
+Returning `None` might be appropriate in some situations, but raising an exception might be better in others.

-Some kata should not be translated into Python, because it can be difficult to keep their initial idea:
+Some kata just should not be translated into Python because it can be difficult to keep their initial idea:
-- The Python standard library is very rich and has many utilities available (e.g. `itertools`, combinatorics functions), so some nontrivial requirements in other languages become trivial in Python,
+- The Python standard library is very rich and has many utilities available (e.g. `itertools`, combinatorics functions), so some nontrivial requirements in other languages could become trivial in Python,
-- Python supports big integers natively, so kata that rely on the implementation of arbitrary precision integer arithmetic become trivial in Python.
+- Python supports big integers natively, so kata that rely on the implementation of arbitrary precision integer arithmetic would become trivial in Python.
 - The Codewars runner provides a set of preinstalled packages which are available for users solving the kata.
 They can be a real game-changer when it comes to the difficulty of a Python translation.
 For example, `numpy` can make many matrix manipulation kata much easier.

 ## Coding